Written by, Yohanes Prahara, Content Creator and Media Liaison BNF Indonesia

 Elsewhere, an independent researcher Namrata Anirudh, also explained that no global or national population estimates were available for T. schlegelii.
 Therefore T. schlegelii is one of the most vulnerable and least known crocodile species in the world.

-Thank you to our supporter The Alongside Wildlife Conservation to make the false gharial project happen, so we can have a better understanding about this mysterious crocodile.
+Thank you to our supporter The Alongside Wildlife Conservation to make the false gharial project happen, so we can have a better understanding of this mysterious crocodile.